gvwilson/sensibleadventures/cloudherd/reboot.md

     *   He talks to the forest
         *   Calls it "the real passenger on this voyage" - people are just stowaways
-        *   Indy dismisses it, but it foreshadows later events
     *   Goes to the forest to trade something for its help saving Stale
     *   He has nothing left that the forest wants
     *   So Thokmay trades rulership
 *   Adolescent love triangle: Noxy, Sensy, and Rash.
     *   Rash and Sensy are interested in each other.
     *   Noxy isn't really interested in Rash, but likes to be in charge, and is afraid that three will become two plus one.

-*   New kid in town: Noxy, Sensy, and Thokmay.
-    *   Sensy is naturally flirtatious, and Thokmay is interesting.
-    *   Partly to make Rash jealous, partly just to stretch her wings.
-    *   Thokmay isn't really interested, but has learned enough at court to be charming (though he's taken aback at the
-        consequences: make that part funny).

 *   Grown-up romance: Dorbu and Indy.
     *   The sergeant is naturally charming, and Indy has been focused on work for a long time.
     *   Contrast people who know what they're doing with the awkwardness and boundless possibility of the children.
     *   Makes Dorbu's death even more tragic.

-*   Loyalty vs. conscience: Shudarga, Thokmay, Dorbu, Kulbinder
+*   Loyalty vs. conscience: Bonzon, Thokmay, Dorbu, Kulbinder
-    *   Shudarga believes that the system is wrong, and has risked everything to change it.
+    *   Bonzon believes that the system is wrong, and has risked everything to change it.
-        *   Accused by loyalists like Grappa Gas of using the cause as a cover for her own ambition.
-        *   "I will stand to election like every general we've ever had, but everyone will vote."
     *   Kulbinder: cats believe in people, not ideas.
     *   Dorbu is a believer as well, but it's a practical belief rather than ideological.